enuchi/React-Google-Apps-Script/README.md

 ### The included sample app

-The included sample app allows inserting/activating/deleting sheets through a simple HTML dialog, built with React.
-This simple app demonstrates how a React app can interact with the underlying Spreadsheet using Google Apps Script functions.
+The included sample app allows get the server url through a simple HTML dialog, built with React.
+This simple app demonstrates how a React app can interact with Google Apps Script functions, and uses the popular bootstrap library (in this case, it uses [`react-bootstrap`](https://react-bootstrap.github.io/)).

-The included sample app has three menu items for loading pages in various dialogs and sidebars.

-Two versions of the same app are provided with different styling: the first version uses vanilla React, and the second uses the popular bootstrap library (in this case, it uses [`react-bootstrap`](https://react-bootstrap.github.io/)).
-The bootstrap example also contains an example of a page built with typescript (see below)

-A third app just demonstrates how to load a sidebar dialog.

-Access the dialogs through the new menu item that appears.
-You may need to refresh the spreadsheet and approve the app's permissions the first time you use it.

 ### [New!]
 Typescript